 You can eat saag as is, without any additions to it.
 In this recipe, I have added paneer to the saag as my daughter loves it.
 To make it vegan, you can skip the paneer or replace it with tofu.

 Some people add broccoli while preparing saag, which is great too.
 You can also add cauliflower.
 It helps to get a thicker texture.
 I like to add broccoli when I am making plain saag without paneer.
+Broccoli/Cauliflower can be added in addition to the greens.
+Add them before the pressure cooking step.

 How to make Saag Paneer in Instant Pot?